+'''

-(send a-labelled-menu-item get-plain-label) $\rightarrow$ label-string?
+(send a-labelled-menu-item get-plain-label) \rightarrow label-string?

+'''

-Like get-label, except that &s in the label are removed as described in set-label.
+Like get-label, except that &s and tab characters in the label are stripped in the same way as for set-label.

 '''

 (send a-labelled-menu-item is-enabled?) \rightarrow boolean?

 '''